wobrotson/RocSocCodeCamp/README.md

 Each of the topics is presented in it's own notebook.

 Session 2 is a worked example of how to take a sample earth science dataset and transform it into a publishable result (data analysis, visualisation and interpretation).
-The dataset we are working with here is a vein transect from Zambia, and the workflow for the session is as follows:
+The dataset we are working with here is a series of quantitative measurements from a vein transect from Zambia, and the workflow for the session is as follows:

 1. Reading data files into Python;
 2. Analysing the data with the NumPy and Pandas libraries;